 1. Pick out all the bedtime supplies first.

 Most nights our daughter takes a bath before bedtime.
 It’s a great way to unwind and relax at the end of the day.
 What I’ve realized, though, is that it is incredibly helpful to have all of her bedtime necessities laid out and ready before bathtime.
 I have her help me choose pajamas and set out her toothbrush with toothpaste along with her night time diaper and any lotions/creams/medicines we may need.
 This way, as soon as she’s out of the bath, it’s a seamless transition into winding down for bedtime — and she doesn’t have a chance to get riled up with excitement while I’m busy searching for what I need.

 2. Take a bath — preferably with lavender!

-As I mentioned, many nights bath time is a part of our pre-bed routine.
-When Fern was smaller baths were an every night occurrence simply to get her into the habit and over time (once the rest of our night time routine was well-established) we were able to cut them back to where she now takes a bath every other night or sometimes every third night depending on our day’s activities.
+As I mentioned, on many nights, bathtime is a part of our pre-bed routine.
+When Fern was smaller, baths were an every night occurrence, simply to get her into the habit.
+Over time (once the rest of our night time routine was well-established) we were able to cut them back to where she now takes a bath every other night, or sometimes every third night, depending on our day’s activities.
 It’s still a nice way to wind down at the end of the day — especially if you add in some soothing lavender.

-Story time is my husband’s domain.
-After she’s all dressed for bed, Fern gets to choose 2-3 books for my husband to read.
-They cozy up together on the couch while I get everything ready in her room for bed time and pick up toys around the house.
+Storytime is my husband’s domain.
+After she’s all dressed for bed, Fern gets to choose two or three books for my husband to read.
+They cozy up together on the couch while I get everything ready in her room for bedtime and pick up toys around the house.

 This isn’t anything revolutionary, but it works really well for us.
-She’s so used to the routine now that she rarely complains and actually even looks forward to bedtime many nights.
-She sleeps in a “big girl bed” and stays in bed almost always because she has gotten so used to the routine.
+She’s so used to the routine now that she rarely complains, and actually even looks forward to bedtime many nights.
+She sleeps in a “big girl bed” and almost always stays in bed, because she has gotten so used to the routine.
 It really has helped us tremendously in getting a good night’s sleep for all.